SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/nowcast.rst

 Lines 1 through 14 are our standard project copyright and license statement.
 It uses :kbd:`#` comments rather than being enclosed in triple quotes to segregate it from the docstring which is used in automatic documentation generation and help text.

-Lines 16 an 17 are the module's triple-quoted docstring.
+Lines 16 to 18 are the module's triple-quoted docstring.
 As noted above,
-it wall appear in auto-generated documentation of the module.
+it will appear in auto-generated documentation of the module.
 For convenience we will also use the docstring as the description element of the worker's command-line help message, although that can easily be changed if you prefer to put more details in the docstring than you want to appear in the help text.